Having Faith Through Hard Seasons of Life.

 Two years ago I became sick with a chronic illness, it came out of nowhere and came with intense suffering.
 I remember telling God, ”This is not the cup I wanted nor the cup I had asked for."
 I did not want this cup of suffering that he had allowed in my life.
 I couldn't do it.
 I couldn't walk this journey with chronic illness.
 As the journey got harder, my self sufficiency died.
 My pride and dignity left, and there I was stripped away, standing bare before the Lord.

-Chronic illness relapses have had a way of stripping me of my pride.
+Chronic illness relapses has had a way of stripping me of my pride.
 When you lose your ability to lift your arms to wash your hair at times, it has a way of chipping away at your pride and dignity.
 Having to turn to someone else and ask for help was not something that I was used to at all.
 What the Holy Spirit revealed to me was that pride and self sufficiency had become an idol in my life.
 He spoke to me, “You can choose to let this trial make you better or you can choose to let it make you bitter.
 You can choose to allow the Holy Spirit to do a work in you or you can choose to let your heart become hardened.”
 This was not the answer I was looking for.
 It would be so much easier if I didn’t have to go through any suffering at all.
 I just wanted my Father to remove the trial.
 I didn’t want to walk through it.
 It was too humiliating and it had brought me low according to the world‘s view of success.
 But thankfully God doesn’t see success and abundance as the world sees it.

 As my health and energy has started to improve, the one thing I had left was my passion for writing.
 I started blogging about things that God would place on my heart and of course it included chronic illness because that just so happens to be the journey that I'm walking through at the moment.
 I remember getting frustrated and asking God, "Why would you give me this passion for writing, when all I have to write about is the mundane, messy middle of chronic illness?
 Not a success story, not how I made it to the other side and not how I'm healed."